mkuzmick/watch-together/documentation/documentation/1-making-a-github-repo.md

 8. Now, click the green "Clone or download" button and copy the URL by clicking the clipboard icon next to the URL.

-9. Go to your computer's terminal
+9. Open up your computer's terminal.

+11. In Terminal, open up the folder

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NjgxNjMxNzgsNTgyMjY1NjEwLDIyNT
-Q0NDY4NywxMzgzNTI4ODI2XX0=
+eyJoaXN0b3J5IjpbMjEzMjM3MjI3NywtMTc2ODE2MzE3OCw1OD
+IyNjU2MTAsMjI1NDQ0Njg3LDEzODM1Mjg4MjZdfQ==
 -->